 What The Joseph Rank Trust supports

-We are interested in funding:
+We are interested in considering funding:

-- Family workers at Church, Circuit or District Level;
+- Family workers at Church, Circuit or District level.

-- Youth workers at Church, Circuit or District Level;
+- Youth workers at Church, Circuit or District level.

 - Other areas of local Home Mission work.
 This will follow the JRT’s interpretation of what Home Mission is, which can be expressed as supporting the Church’s role within the community.

 (page last updated 3rd January 2024)

 click here to return to applying for grants